 Pae’s 2017-2018 season highlights include concerto performances of "Rhapsodies for Cello and Strings" by Jeffrey Mumford and Haydn’s Concerto in C as well as chamber music and solo recital tours in New York, San Francisco, Toronto, London, Brussels, France, Indonesia, and Taiwan.
 Committed to education and mentorship, Pae’s academic appearances include performances and masterclasses at Bowling Green State University, Washington College, Longwood University, and Eastern Michigan University where she serves as Professor of Cello.

 Hailed as "exceptionally gifted" (Gramophone Magazine), Pae is an accomplished international soloist.
 She has appeared with Sinfonia Varsovia of Poland, Orchestre Royal de Chambre de Wallonie, and New Jersey Symphony Orchestra and presented recitals at notable venues including the Musée du Louvre, Metropolitan Museum of Art, and the Van Wezel Foundation’s Young Artists Series.
 Committed to performing new and forgotten works, Pae released her debut recording in 2013 by Zig-Zag Territoires featuring Saint-Saëns’ Cello Concerto No. 2 in D minor with conductor Christian Arming and the Liège Royal Philharmonique.
-As the cellist of Trio Modetre, their highly anticipated debut recording Tribute to Frank Bridge: Masterpieces Among Peers celebrates the 75th anniversary of Bridge’s death and breathes life back into his overlooked but striking second piano trio.
-As a collaborator on many projects, Pae has given world premieres of pieces by Jonathan Crehan, Roberto Kalb, Lei Liang and has joined forces with esteemed composer Jeffrey Mumford on a commission of a new cello concerto.
-Outhere Music Label has partnered with Musiq3 Radio and will release Ms. Pae's latest live recital recording on Series Prestige on their new series Digitale in early 2018.
+This season includes three highly anticipated album releases including Formosa Quartet's From Hungary to Taiwan, which explores the folk traditions of Hungary & Taiwan in three original Formosa commissions plus Bartók's Fourth Quartet; Trio Modetre's debut album Tribute to Frank Bridge: Masterpieces Among Peers, which celebrates the 75th anniversary of Bridge’s death and breathes life back into his overlooked but striking second piano trio; and finally, Ms. Pae and pianist Misha Namirovsky's recital recording Live on Series Prestige, which will be released by Outhere Records in partnership with Musiq3 Radio.
+As a collaborator on many projects, Pae has given world premieres of pieces by Jonathan Crehan, Roberto Kalb, Lei Liang, Wei-Chieh Lin and has joined forces with esteemed composer Jeffrey Mumford on a commission of a new cello concerto, which will have its world premiere in 2019.

 A devoted chamber musician, Ms. Pae is the cellist of the critically acclaimed Formosa Quartet (winners of the First Prize and Amadeus Prize at the 2006 International London Quartet Competition) and founding member of Trio Modetre (winners of the 2016 Tarisio Trust Young Artist Grant and Silver Medal at the 2012 Fischoff National Chamber Music Competition).
 She has been a featured artist at festivals including Marlboro, Crans-Montana Classics, Festival Les Musicales de Colmar, and the Amsterdam Cello Biennale.
 Pae has shared the stage with artists including Itzhak Perlman, Pamela Frank, Charles Neidich, and members of the Guarneri, Juilliard, Mendelssohn, Johannes, Pro Arte, Takács, and Cleveland String Quartets.